sub20hz/kickbot/README.md

 - Message handling: Handle messages, looking to match the full message. i.e: ```'hello world'```
 - Sending messages: Have the bot send a message in chat
 - Replying to messages: Reply directly to a users previous message / command.
+- Access streamer and chat room information.
+- Chat Moderation: Get info on users, ban users, timeout users.
 - Timed events: Set a reoccurring event. i.e: Sending links to socials in chat every 30 minutes.
-- Access streamer and chat room information.

 ## Example